CrackerCat/libsocks2c/README.md

-# libsocks2c is a socks5 proxy with multithread
+# libsocks2c is a multithreaded socks5 proxy

 ##Build macro: